MixDrinks/backend/docs/api/item.md

 The ingredients and goods has the same object format.
 The app provide a one API for ingredients and goods.

-`items/full` - Provide full information of ingredient or good.
+GET: `items/full` - Provide full information of ingredient or good.

 Queries